 - Increasing website traffic

 With the top two “marketing objectives” actually being “sales objectives,” this data reveals a few fundamental shifts happening in the B2B marketing landscape, including increased—maybe even achieved—harmony between marketing and sales departments, after their history of siloed activity.
+Indeed, developing a cohesive B2B marketing strategy requires various business functions to operate in tandem to deliver the best possible results.

 Achieved Harmony Between Marketing and Sales